Easy A: Development

 Screenwriter Bert V. Royal claims to have written the entire screenplay, except for the last ten pages, in five days.
 Royal's plan was to adapt three classic works into films and to set them at the same high school, so that some characters would appear in multiple films.
 Besides The Scarlet Letter, which was the source material for Easy A, Royal wanted to adapt Cyrano de Bergerac and The Mystery of Edwin Drood.
 Natasha Bedingfield's song "Pocketful of Sunshine", which becomes a running joke in the film, was not in Royal's original script.
 He envisioned "Olive", a track from Ken Nordine's 1966 album Colors, to play during Olive's weekend montage (which introduces the song).
 Director Will Gluck's favorite film is Ferris Bueller's Day Off and has multiple homages to it in the film (Olive's shower Mohawk, "never had one lesson"), among many other John Hughes references.
 According to Royal, although the word "fuck" appeared 47 times in the original draft, which was written as an R-rated comedy, all occurrences were cut from the final film.
-However, Gluck shot two versions of many scenes, both with and without the coarser language.
-Although the film was cut down for a wider audience, the film still obtained a 15 rating in the United Kingdom.
+Gluck shot other versions of many scenes, with or without coarse language.
+Although the film was cut down for a wider audience, it still obtained a 15 rating in the United Kingdom.

 Filming

-Gluck credits Stone with improvising the line about being a "Gossip Girl in the Sweet Valley of Traveling Pants".
+Gluck credits Emma Stone with improvising the line about being a "Gossip Girl in the Sweet Valley of Traveling Pants".
 The entire film was shot in Ojai, California in the summer of 2009, using Panavision's Genesis and later filmized.
 Not a single film set was used; even the houses in the film belong to Ojai residents.
 The school used as "Ojai North High School" in the film is Nordhoff High School, and the end credits are filmed on Fordyce Road, both located in Ojai, California.